spdskatr/lumina/README.md

 ## Description

-Lumina is a functional programming language designed with each keyword having a single unicode character counterpart, so you can produce cool-looking minified code from it.

-For example, the following code
+Lumina is a functional programming language written for an extremely cursed compiler assignment.
+It's similar to Standard ML, except the syntax is a bit different.
+For example, here's how you would calculate Fibonacci numbers:

 ```
 (* Calculate Fibonacci numbers! *)
 with fun fib (x: int) : int = with x case